gatsby-uc/gatsby-source-strapi/README.md

 }
 ```

-If you do not want this plugin to download your media (images, videos, and file attachments), you can use the `skipFileDownloads` configuration option
+If you do not want this plugin to download your media (images, videos, and file attachments), you can use the `skipFileDownloads` configuration option.
+This may be useful for a site that is using a CDN such as Cloudinary: since the CDN provides image transformations, Gatsby's transformation layer is not needed, and opting out makes the builds faster.

 **Path:** `./gatsby.config.js`